penguinrust/Capstone-Project/README.md

 ![Screenshot of the community posts page](readme-images/hero-screenshot.png)

 ## Overview
-Gaming Community Hub is a Django-powered web application designed to help gamers share their gaming experiences, tips, and reviews with a vibrant online community.
+The Gaming Community Hub is a Django-powered web application designed to help gamers share their gaming experiences, tips, and reviews with a vibrant online community.
 The back-end is Python-based using Django, and the front-end incorporates HTML, CSS, JavaScript, and Bootstrap 5.

 The platform provides a secure space for users to create, view, edit, and delete their gaming posts.
 Users can engage with content through comments and likes, building a supportive gaming community where players can discover new games, share strategies, and connect with fellow gamers.